 According to written sources from the middle ages, it was in the area surrounding Lejre Museum, that the birth of the Danish realm took place.
 It is here, you find the first line of Danish kings, Skjoldungerne, who, according to the legend, had their base during the Iron Age and the Viking Age in Denmark (500-1000 A.C.).

 Lejre Museum reopened with a brand new exhibition in March 2016.
-The exhibition combines digital installations and archeological treasure findings, which gives unique historical experience.
+The exhibition combines digital installations and archaeological treasure findings, which gives unique historical experience.

 The exhibition is divided into three general themes.
-The first presents the original sources – the written myths and the archeological evidence.
-Here you can experience the legendary myths through sound, light and film, and it is here, that you get an introduction to the history of Lejre.
+The first presents the original sources – the written myths and the archaeological evidence.
+Here you can experience the legendary myths through sound, light, and film, and it is here, that you get an introduction to the history of Lejre.

-The second main theme is shapes as a big digital wall map, where you actively can seek information about the monuments and the excavations in the area surrounding the museum.
+The second main theme is shaped like a big digital wall map, where you actively can seek information about the monuments and the excavations in the area surrounding the museum.

-In the third theme, you find the museums acheological treasures from the area – the world renowned Odin-statue, the Gevninge-finding and Denmarks largest silver treasure, Mannerupskatten.
+In the third theme, you find the museums archaeological treasures from the area – the world-renowned Odin-statue, the Gevninge-finding and Denmarks largest silver treasure, Mannerupskatten.